SeanFromIT/studentloanbilltracker/USCongress.md

 **<a id="hr5916" target="_blank" href="https://www.popvox.com/us/federal/bills/115/hr5916">H.R.
 5916 (REDUCE Act of 2018)</a>** -
 Requires colleges to submit plans to keep inflation low, as well as asks wealthy universities to distribute profits from their endowments to assist students coming from working-class families.

-Status: 5/22/2018 - Referred to House Committee on Ways and Means and simultaneously Education and the Workforce.
+Status: 5/22/2018 - Referred to the House Committee on Ways and Means and simultaneously Education and the Workforce.

 **<a id="hr4508" target="_blank" href="https://www.popvox.com/us/federal/bills/115/hr4508">H.R.
 4508 (PROSPER Act of 2017)</a>** -